alakeldev/hi-task-me-app/README.md

 - Youtube Videos: I watched the video/tutorial below for a simple to-do list app at the beginning of my project to gain an idea only:
   - [Youtube - to-do list tutorial](https://www.youtube.com/watch?v=-pRg_daFjfk&t=117s) .

-- My Summarizes:  Throughout my JS study journey, I created a summary for JavaScript (Vanilla and DOM) and another one for Canvas "2D".
-This makes it easy for me to quickly review any information I need.
-If I cannot find what I am looking for in my summary, I will search for it on Google.
-Currently, my summaries are a little bit messy, but I plan to sort it out once I finish studying BOM and OOP in JavaScript.
-I will then add it to my JS summary.
-You can take a look on my Summarizes through the links below:
+- My Summarizes: during my journey of studying JavaScript, I have created two summaries: one for Vanilla and DOM JavaScript and another one for Canvas 2D.
+These summaries allow me to quickly review any information that I need.
+If I cannot find what I am looking for in my summaries, I will conduct a search on Google.
+Although my summaries are currently unorganized, I plan to sort them out once I finish studying BOM and OOP in JavaScript.
+Afterward, I will add them to my JavaScript summary.
+You can access my summaries through the links below:

   - [JavaScript](https://github.com/alakeldev/vanilla-dom-bom-oop-javascript-summarize-with-examples/blob/main/assets/js/script.js) .
   - [Canvas 2D](https://github.com/alakeldev/canvas-2d-summarize-with-examples/blob/main/assets/js/script.js) .

-- Stack overflow: I used [Stack overflow](https://stackoverflow.com/) to try and fix the unfixed bugs, but the errors are still appearing as I mentioned in the unfixed bugs section.
+- Stack overflow: I have utilized [Stack overflow](https://stackoverflow.com/) to troubleshoot and resolve the bugs that I have encountered.
+However, despite my efforts, the errors persist as I have mentioned in the unfixed bugs section.

 ### Acknowledgements

-- I want to say thank you to my mentor Martina, who consistently gave me good advices, feedback and helped me to keep the project within the prospective guidelines.
+- I am grateful to my mentor Martina for her valuable advice and feedback throughout the project.

-- I would like to thank the assessor for their comments related to my previous project (PP1).
-They helped me avoid making the same mistakes again, except for one: my Github commit messages are still too long.
-I apologize for this because when I received these valuable comments, I was almost finished with (PP2).
-However, I will try my best throughout (PP3) to make my commit messages within 50 characters.
+- I would like to express my gratitude to the assessor for providing me with constructive feedback and comments on my previous project (PP1).
+Their comments have helped me to avoid repeating the same mistakes in my subsequent projects.
+However, I regret that I have not been able to address one of their concerns regarding the length of my Github commit messages.
+I apologize for this oversight as I had almost completed (PP2) when I received their valuable feedback.
+Nevertheless, I will make every effort throughout (PP3) to ensure that my commit messages are within 50 characters.